eksopl/asagi/README.md

 Asagi is not ready for public consumption yet.
 An early alpha/developer preview/whatever is coming soon.

 The very brave can pull the code and start messing with it (it's in a functional state already), but please do not do so unless you actually know what you're doing.

+Asagi is storing image files and thumbnails according to a new directory configuration that doesn't save duplicates, but that isn't currently supported by neither foolfuuka nor fuuka, so it won't be of any use for you if you just want a functioning archive with a web frontend.
 <hr>

 Its short term goals are to: